AaronHe09/c0523-code-solutions/react-jsx/react-jsx-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is JSX?
+  It allows you to write HTML in react
 - How does React use JSX to render components?
+  SX converts HTML tags into react elements

 ## Notes